subhambansal/LendingClubCaseStudy/Readme.md

 - Interest rates grows linearly with grade from A to G.

 ## Technologies Used
-- Used Jupyter notebook as IDE for pyton 3
+-  Jupyter notebook as IDE for pyton 3
-- Used library Pandas,Numpy,Matplotlib,seaborn and plotly
+-  library - Pandas,Numpy,Matplotlib,seaborn and plotly

 ## Acknowledgements